Meet the Moms

 “To get started, I’d like you all to take the next hour to introduce yourselves.
 Share whatever you like about yourselves, but your assignment in this exercise is to find one thing that all members of your group have in common.
 One common thing you share.
 Understand?
 Now, get started.”

-Back to Meet the Moms book page.
+Back to series page.